GimelStudio/Gimel-Studio/README.md

 *Still in BETA stage and WIP, but can be considered stable enough for light production work.*

-**MacOs binaries are not yet available.
-See the [building from source](https://gimel-studio.readthedocs.io/en/latest/getting_started/building_from_source.html#macos) documentation to build it from the source code yourself.**

 **Please note that the development branches may be unstable and/or have new dependencies from the released version and the master branch.**

+# WIP MacOs Support

+MacOs binaries are not yet officially available.
+However, a test binary is in the latest pre-release [here](https://github.com/Correct-Syntax/Gimel-Studio/releases/tag/v0.5.2-pre-beta1).

+See the [building from source](https://gimel-studio.readthedocs.io/en/latest/getting_started/building_from_source.html#macos) documentation to build it from the source code yourself.

+**Please note that there are still [known issues](https://github.com/Correct-Syntax/Gimel-Studio/issues/29) with support on MacOs.**

 # Features